mbodiai/embodied-agents/README.md

 ### Motor Agent

 [Motor Agent](mbodied/agents/motion/motor_agent.py) is similar to Language Agent but instead of returning a string, it always returns a `Motion`.
 Motor Agent is generally powered by robotic transformer models, i.e. OpenVLA, RT1, Octo, etc.
 Some small model, like RT1, can run on edge devices.
-However, some, like OpenVLA, are too large to run on edge devices.
+However, some, like OpenVLA, may be challenging to run without quantization.
 See [OpenVLA Agent](mbodied/agents/motion/openvla_agent.py) and an [example OpenVLA server](examples/servers/gradio_example_openvla.py)

 ### Sensory Agent

-These agents interact with the environment to collect sensory data.
+These agents interact with the environment to collect sensor data.
 They always return a `SensorReading`, which can be various forms of processed sensory input such as images, depth data, or audio signals.

 For example, [object_pose_estimator_3d](mbodied/agents/sense/object_pose_estimator_3d.py) is a sensory agent that senses objects' 3d coordinates as the robot sees.